hamzajawad123/parkinglot_management_system/README.md

    - Show Parked Cars → `showParkedCars()`
    - Exit Program
 3. Stack operations ensure LIFO behavior.
 4. Program exits gracefully when selected.

+---

+## Conclusion
+This project successfully models a **Parking Lot System** using stacks and linked lists in C++.
+It implements essential features such as parking, exiting, searching, and displaying vehicles while handling overflow and underflow conditions.